MohammedRizwan-1/Project-A-/README.md

 ## **Data Source and Reference**
 **The data contents explained**

-Age
+Columns: Age, Gender, Country, treatment, work_interfere, tech_company, benefits, care_options, wellness_program, seek_help, anonymity, leave, mentalvsphysical,

-Gender
+        obs_consequence, comments

-Country
+Questions Posed to Obtain Survey Data:

-treatment: Have you sought treatment for a mental health condition?
+Have you sought treatment for a mental health condition?

-work_interfere: If you have a mental health condition, do you feel that it interferes with your work?
+If you have a mental health condition, do you feel that it interferes with your work?

-tech_company: Is your employer primarily a tech company/organization?
+Is your employer primarily a tech company/organization?

-benefits: Does your employer provide mental health benefits?
+Does your employer provide mental health benefits?

-care_options: Do you know the options for mental health care your employer provides?
+Do you know the options for mental health care your employer provides?

-wellness_program: Has your employer ever discussed mental health as part of an employee wellness program?
+Has your employer ever discussed mental health as part of an employee wellness program?

-seek_help: Does your employer provide resources to learn more about mental health issues and how to seek help?
+Does your employer provide resources to learn more about mental health issues and how to seek help?

-anonymity: Is your anonymity protected if you choose to take advantage of mental health or substance abuse treatment resources?
+Is your anonymity protected if you choose to take advantage of mental health or substance abuse treatment resources?

-leave: How easy is it for you to take medical leave for a mental health condition?
+How easy is it for you to take medical leave for a mental health condition?

-mentalvsphysical: Do you feel that your employer takes mental health as seriously as physical health?
+Do you feel that your employer takes mental health as seriously as physical health?

-obs_consequence: Have you heard of or observed negative consequences for coworkers with mental health conditions in your workplace?
+Have you heard of or observed negative consequences for coworkers with mental health conditions in your workplace?

-comments: Any additional notes or comments
+Any additional notes or comments

 This dataset is from a 2014 survey that measures attitudes towards mental health in the workplace by OSMI 2014.